ezyang/claude-auto-approve-osx/README.md

 - **Script can't find Claude window**: Try setting `--app-name` to the correct value
 - **Button not being found**: Use `--dump-accessibility` to inspect the accessibility hierarchy
 - **Permission issues**: Make sure to grant accessibility permissions to Terminal (or your Python environment app) in System Preferences > Security & Privacy > Privacy > Accessibility
-- **Issues with codemcp dialog**: Use the `--check-codemcp-dialog` option to debug specifically for codemcp
+- **Issues with tool approval dialogs**: Use the `--check-tool-dialogs` option to debug tool approval dialogs

 ## Window Management